thoughtspot/thoughtspot.github.io/pages/admin/users_groups/about_users_groups.md

 Permissions to see and edit tables, worksheets, and pinboards are set when you share them with users and groups, as described in the topic [Data security](../data_security/sharing_security_overview.html#).

+The following table shows the intersection of user privilege and ability:

+{% include content/matrix.md %}

 ## Related information